quinncomendant/Reade.lbaction/README.md

 ## Usage

-Open Reade in LaunchBar, hit the spacebar, enter a command or message, then hit return.
+Open Reade in LaunchBar, hit the spacebar, enter an action or command, then hit return.

 ### Actions